gabledata/tutorial/docs/cli.md

        --source-type protobuf --files ./event_schemas/*.proto
    ```

    The CLI will surface a warning for any data assets not under contract.
-For any data assets under contract, in this case `VehicleLocation.proto`, it should return a success message that the data asset is not in violation of its contract.
+For any data assets under contract, in this case `OrderCreated.proto`, it should return a success message that the data asset is not in violation of its contract.

-2. Confirm that the Avro file is also in complaince by running:
+2. Confirm that the Avro file is also in compliance by running:

    ```bash
    gable data-asset check \
        --source-type avro --files ./event_schemas/*.avsc
    ```

-3. Modify the `VehicleLocation.proto` file by changing the `status` column to `vehicleStatus`.
+3. Modify the `OrderCreated.proto` file by changing the `total_amount` column to `order_amount`.
 This renames a field that is under the data contract and will result in a violation of the contract.

 4. Rerun the Protobuf check